-Cincinnati Enquirer Asks Donald Trump & Supporters Not To Turn The City Into ‘An Embarrassment’ Ahead Of Rally
+‘Cincinnati Enquirer’ Asks Donald Trump & Supporters Not To Turn The City Into ‘An Embarrassment’ Before Rally

-Donald Trump will be holding a rally in Cincinnati on Thursday, and the city’s main newspaper, The Cincinnati Enquirer, has penned an editorial begging Trump supporters and counter-protestors to behave themselves at the rally, and not turn the city into an “embarrassment.”
+Donald Trump will be holding a rally in Cincinnati on Thursday, and the city’s main newspaper, The Cincinnati Enquirer, has penned an editorial begging Trump supporters and counter-protesters to behave themselves at the rally and not turn the city into an “embarrassment.”

-Donald Trump rallies have sometimes descended into violence, reports The Los Angeles Times, with the opposing sides sometimes engaging in fisticuffs; or as the case was in San José recently, vandalism.
-Los Angeles Mayor Eric Garcetti acknowledged that Donald Trump’s presidency stirs strong emotions, on both sides.
+Donald Trump rallies have descended into violence before, reports The Los Angeles Times, with the opposing sides sometimes engaging in fisticuffs, or as was the case in San José recently, vandalism.
+Los Angeles Mayor Eric Garcetti acknowledged that Donald Trump’s presidency stirs strong emotions on both sides.

 Recently, however, there’s been a new development.
 At a rally in Greenville, North Carolina, the crowd burst into chants of “Send her back!”, referring to their desire to see Minnesota Representative Ilhan Omar “sent back” to her native Somalia.
 Days earlier, Trump had tweeted that Omar and a handful of her colleagues should “go back to their broken and crime-infested countries.”
 As USA Today reports, some in Greenville are ashamed that their city is now associated with the chant.